Kreuztal station: History

 Between 1860 and 1865 the station was built on a large meadow in Kreuztal, which then had approximately 200 residents.
 The industrial Ferndorf valley, including the Müsen mining district, was of paramount importance.
 On 6 August 1861, when the last section of the Ruhr–Sieg line was opened, there was already restaurant facilities in the station building.
 The main station building was a three-storey building with gables facing Bahnhofstraße (“station street”).
 On the ground floor it had two waiting rooms with a bar area and two offices, one for the station master and the other for ticketing and baggage handling.
 Upstairs was accommodation for the station master and the chief signalman.
 With the opening of the Rothaar branch line to Hilchenbach in 1884 and its continuation to Erndtebrück and Marburg in 1888/89, an extension to the station complex was required.
 The station building was enlarged with an annex on the south side.
 This was followed by further renovations and additions.

 The first bomb attack on the station Kreuztal occurred towards the end of World War II, on 22 February 1945, and mostly destroyed the track work in the passenger station.
-In another attack on 18 March 1945 the shunting yard was almost completely destroyed.
+In another attack on 18 March 1945, the shunting yard was almost completely destroyed.
 In 1947 the destroyed part of the facade of the reception building was replaced by a rectangular building with a hipped roof and strongly articulated.

 After a fire in 2002, when large parts of the building were burned completely, the reception building was no longer usable.
-At the end of 2004 the city of Kreuztal acquired the station for the symbolic price of one Euro.
+At the end of 2004 the city of Kreuztal acquired the station for the symbolic price of one euro.
 After extensive construction work costing a total of €2.1 million, of which about a quarter was contributed by North Rhine-Westphalia, the station re-opened in February 2008 as the Kulturbahnhof (“culture station”) Kreuztal.

-Today the station has three platform tracks, each of which are accessible by lifts.
-The public toilets are accessible from the platforms.
-The lobby with its art exhibition space and the kiosk on the ground floor are also accessible by wheelchair.
-The lobby is equipped with an induction audio system.
-Deaf people can participate in cultural events through this system.
+Today the station has three platform tracks, all accessible by lifts.
+Public toilets are accessible from the platforms.
+The lobby, with its art exhibition space and the kiosk on the ground floor, is also accessible by wheelchair.
+The lobby is equipped with an induction audio system, enabling deaf people to participate in cultural events.
 The announcements of Deutsche Bahn on the platform and in the lobby are connected with the audio system.
-The station is fully accessible for the disabled.

 Regional transport

 Kreuztal station is served by buses to many destinations, including Freudenberg, Hilchenbach, Junkernhees, Littfeld and Siegen.
-In it served by the following rail services:
+It is served by the following rail services: